 If you currently smoke, avoiding tobacco use for at least 3-6 weeks before and after surgery is one of the easiest ways to improve your body’s healing response.

 Eating a nutritious diet that contains adequate protein, zinc and vitamin C, all of which have been clinically proven to accelerate healing, is anotherstep you can take in advance of your procedure.

 Following surgery, it is important to keep your scars out of the sun (or wear strong sunscreen) for at least one year.
 Over-the-counter topical treatments like Scarguard and Bio-Oil have been shown to speed up wound healing and improve the appearance of scars.

 Using silicon sheeting or compression tape is also an effective way to treat scars because they create an atmosphere of moisture, which prevents the build-up of collagen that can cause scarring.
-Dr. Mosser or Dr. Facque will be able to recommend specific treatment based on your skin type.
+Your surgeon can recommend specific scar treatment for you based on your skin type.

-If topical treatments don’t result in your desired outcome, there are several more invasive treatments that can improve the appearance of scars such as:
+If topical treatments are not helpful , there are several other treatments that can improve the appearance of scars once fully healed, such as: